Ruben Felix enters his fourth season as the recruiting coordinator and assistant coach with the UCF softball program.

 Felix played men's fastpitch during high school and college in El Paso, Texas for the El Paso Toros and Team Casa softball clubs.

 Felix graduated from Texas Tech University in 2000 with a bachelor's degree in general studies.
-Felix has been married for 15 years to his wife Michelle and they have a six-year old son Matthew Ripken Felix.
+Felix has been married for 15 years to his wife Michelle and they have a seven-year-old son Matthew Ripken Felix.

 Team USA Baseball Staff 2012 USA Women's National Team Manager World Cup "Silver Medal" 2011 USA Baseball 16U NTIS Scout 2011 USA Baseball Women's National Team Blue Manager Friendship Series 2010 USA Baseball 14U Assistant Coach/Scout "Bronze Medal" 2009 USA Baseball Assistant Coach World Baseball Classic 2007 USA Baseball 16U Trails Coach "World Champions Gold Medal"

 Major League Baseball Staff 2009-2008 Baltimore Orioles Assistant Coach 2006-2004 Cleveland Indians Assistant Coach

 Minor League Baseball Staff 2007 AAA Culiacan Tomateros Bullpen Coach